 The spiral walk festival is held on or near the winter solstice.
 The tradition honors the seasonal cycle of light and darkness by arranging a simple spiral labyrinth walk.
 Everything about the spiral walk is rooted in symbolic meaning: from the form of the spiral to the red apples, evergreen boughs, beeswax candles and the objects placed in the spiral.

 THE SPIRAL is one of nature’s many patterns and can be found in shells, flowers, pinecones, fingertips, and galaxies.
-In this festival honoring the return of light into the world, we use the spiral to represent the seasonal rhythms as well as representing the contemplative journey we take to find our own inner “light.”
+In this festival honoring the return of light into the world, we use the spiral to represent the seasonal rhythms and the contemplative journey we take to find our own inner “light.”

 The physical form of the spiral represents the celestial marking of the seasons.
 The beginning of the path marks the summer solstice.
 As we spiral inward through the labyrinth, it represents moving towards and through autumn, where the days grow shorter.
 The very center of the spiral symbolizes winter solstice: the darkest time of the year.
 Here we pause at the center before we spiral back outward through spring toward the summer solstice.

-The journey each child takes through the spiral also represents an inner journey to find his or her own “light” within.
+Each child's journey through the spiral also represents an inner journey to find his or her own “light” within.
 In the very center of ourselves, we discover our own beauty, strength, insight, and gifts that we offer the world.
 We then turn from this discovery within and carry our gifts of radiance back out into the world.

 BEESWAX CANDLES in Chinese culture are considered a symbol of eternal love and warmth.
 We use them as our light source in the darkness to symbolize that love is eternally present.

 KINGDOMS OF NATURE.
-We celebrate the diversity of life on our planet by placing among the evergreen boughs objects that represent the kingdoms of nature: mineral, plant and animal.
+We celebrate the diversity of life on our planet by placing among the evergreen boughs objects representing the kingdoms of nature: mineral, plant, and animal.

 One small flame yet bravely burns